Chronos-Vault/chronos-vault-platform-/docs/blog/01-introducing-chronos-vault.md

 ## Trinity Protocol™: 2-of-3 Multi-Chain Consensus

-At the heart of Chronos Vault is **Trinity Protocol™**—a consensus verification system that requires agreement from **2 out of 3 independent blockchain networks** before any operation proceeds.
+At the heart of Chronos Vault is **Trinity Protocol™** a consensus verification system that requires agreement from **2 out of 3 independent blockchain networks** before any operation proceeds.

 **The Three Chains:**
 - **Arbitrum** (Layer 2 Ethereum) - Primary security & execution
-- **Solana** - High-frequency monitoring (<5s SLA)
+- **Solana** High-frequency monitoring (<5s SLA)
-- **TON** - Emergency recovery with quantum-resistant cryptography
+- **TON** Emergency recovery with quantum-resistant cryptography

 ### How It Works

 Imagine a bank vault with 3 security guards from different countries, speaking different languages, using different security systems.
 To open the vault, **at least 2 must independently agree**.

-Even if an attacker completely compromises one chain—with validator keys, full node access, everything—they still cannot execute unauthorized operations because they need agreement from a completely independent blockchain.
+Even if an attacker completely compromises one chain with validator keys, full node access, everything they still cannot execute unauthorized operations because they need agreement from a completely independent blockchain.

 ### The Core Contract